hust-diangroup/ns3-ai/README.md

 # ns3-ai
+We are delighted to announce that ns3-ai improvements have been chosen as one of the project ideas for the ns-3 projects in [Google Summer of Code 2023](https://summerofcode.withgoogle.com/).
+For information on how to participate, please visit the [ns-3 GSoC pages](https://www.nsnam.org/wiki/GSOC2023ContributorGuide).

+## GSoC 2023: ns3-ai improvements
+We are seeking students who have a passion for enhancing ns3-ai through GSoC 2023.
+To enhance your chances of being selected as a contributor, we recommend that you explore the following additional experiences and practices as you prepare your GSoC proposals.
+These will allow us to better assess your skill sets and familiarity with the ns3-ai model.
+- Make a valuable contribution to the ns3-ai codebase by resolving non-trivial [issues](https://github.com/hust-diangroup/ns3-ai/issues).
+- Demonstrate your proficiency in ns-3 by compiling it with various C++-based AIML models.
+- Share examples of how you have applied ns3-ai in your research or personal projects to showcase your experience.

 ## Online Tutorial:
 Join us in this [online recording](https://vimeo.com/566296651) to get better knowledge about ns3-ai!
 The slides introduce the ns3-ai model could also be found [here](https://www.nsnam.org/wp-content/uploads/2021/tutorials/ns3-ai-tutorial-June-2021.pdf)!
 ## Description